tronghieu220403/PE-Injection-Virus/README.md

 ### Create Virus Section

-We will write a virus code in C `virus.c` and then compiler it into 2 version: x86 and x64.
+We will write a virus code in C `virus.cpp` and then compiler it into 2 version: x86 and x64.
 Next, we will get content of the `.text` section of these excutables and save them into a file.
 Here, I saved it into `file/virusbody/virus_code_section`.
-In the file, x86 section begin from 0x00 to 0x1e00 offset, while x64 section begin from 0x1e00 to 0x1e00 + 0x2400 (end of the file, 0x1e00 bytes is the size of x86 section, 0x2400 bytes is the size for x64).

-The position of entry point from the beginning of the `virus_code_section` is **0x0ca0** for x86, in x64 it's **0x28f0**.
+Moreover, I saved the position of entry points as 2 DWORD for x86 and x64 in the fisrt 8 bytes of the `virus_code_section`, respectively.

 ### Add virus section to victim file